keyxcode/hear-harmony/README.md

 ### How to use

-On the ***Train*** page, press *"Reference"*, carefully listen to it, then press *"Play"*, which plays from one to five random notes, depending on the number you select.
+On the ***Train*** page, press *"Reference"*, carefully listen to it, then press *"Play"*, which plays from one to five random notes, depending on the number of notes you select.
 Next, play your guesses on the on-screen piano until you get all of them right.

 After you get the answer right, press *"Shuffle"* to get a new set of random notes.
 If the challenge is too difficult, you could press *"Answers"*, which reveals the notes to you.